materight/ais-projects/bio_inspired_ai/notes.md

 Since in this case we don't have obstacles, the infrared sensors' inputs are useless since they do not provide any useful information.
 By removing them, we obtain a network with just two inputs (distance and bearing).
 However just doing this decreased the final performance, since the final robot takes more time  to reach the target (~150 seconds) for some reason.
 By executing more tests, it is clear that it is caused by the fact that the network became too simple and it is not able to correctly encode an efficient controller.
 In fact, by setting the number of hidden nodes to 6, we can achieve a best robot that reaches the target in just ~40 seconds.
 Even if we increased the number of hidden nodes, the total number of parameters is lower: from `(10+1)*4 + (4+1)*2 = 54` to `(2+1)*6 + (6+1)*2 = 32`.

 - **By looking at the weights of the best evolved Neural Network in the simplest case you just found, can you try to make sense of the controller functioning?** \
-Not really, it is difficult to understand all the combinations of weights and the kind of results they produce.
+Not really, it is difficult to understand all the combinations of weights and the kind of results they produce since there a lot of values that should be considered.

 ### Exercise 2
 - **Take the best Neural Network evolved in the previous exercise and run it in the new scenario.
 What happens in this case?
 Is the best Neural Network evolved in the previous exercise able to generalize to this new environment?
 Why?** \